 The Vividness of Visual Imagery Questionnaire was first developed in 1973 by British psychologist David Marks, during Marks’ research on human consciousness.

 By taking this free assessment you will discover where you *most likely* fall on the visual imagination spectrum:

 - Visual Aphantasia or image-free imagination

 - Visual Hypophantasia or mostly image-free imagination

 - Visual Phantasia or vivid visual imagination

 - Visual Hyperphantasia or extremely vivid visual imagery

 To discover where you fall on the Full-Spectrum of Sensory Imagination, try the New!
 Imagination Spectrum Assessment.

 Yes.
 You do not need to purchase or register to take this test and view an overview of your results.
 If you would like, you can unlock a more comprehensive full VVIQ Report for a small fee.

-VVIQ has become the go-to psychometric to identify extreme imagination, aphantasia and its opposite, hyperphantasia.
-Over 260,229 citizen scientists from around the world have taken this “aphantasia test.”
+VVIQ has become the go-to psychometric to identify extreme imagination, hyperphantasia and it’s opposite, aphantasia.
+Over 286,034 citizen scientists from around the world have taken this “aphantasia test.”
 By choosing to participate, you’ll be contributing to the world’s largest dataset on visual imagination ever recorded!